mcm001/WPILibStateSpace/README.md

   * Anything identified with FRC Characterization
 * Regular, Extended and (soon) Unscented Kalman Filters

 As of right now this project is very much still in development.
+We are working on hosting a compiled version of the library online, but as of right now users must compile it themselves.

+## Compiling

+* Use a Unix (Non-Windows) machine with GCC and Java 11 (or higher) installed
+* Clone this repository and run `./gradlew build publishToMavenLocal`.
+Optionally use the `--max-workers n`, where n is the number of threads to spawn.
+Note that each thread consumes up to 3GB of RAM.